 Crowns are a familiar source of chimney problems that result in chimney repairs.
 From Silver Spring, MD to Annapolis and everywhere in between, chimney crowns are a cause for concern.
-The is part 1 of a 3 part series concerning common chimney crown repairs.
+This is part 1 of a 3 part series concerning common chimney crown repairs.

 What is a chimney crown?